ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 ## Activities executed to setup the VPC environment

-For a description of commonly used Virtual Private Cloud (VPC) objects, please refer to [VPC Glossary](https://cloud.ibm.com/docs/infrastructure/vpc?topic=vpc-vpc-glossary#vpc-glossary)
+For an overview of IBM Virtual Private Cloud (VPC), please refer to [About VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-about).

 1. Create an SSH key to be used when a virtual instance (VSI) resource is created.
 2. Create a VPC.
 3. Create Address Prefixes (CIDR) for the VPC.